Forest Act

 Development of forest legislation

-In the mid-19th century, the use of forests was so intensive that the authorities were worried about too much forests being destroyed.
-This led to a piece of advice that became the foundation of the Finnish forest legislation “forests shall not be obliterated”.
+In the mid-19th century, Finnish forests were used so heavily that the authorities were concerned about deforestation.
+As a result, the Finnish forest legislation was based on the order “the forest must not be destroyed”.
 The first Finnish Forest Act that contained all provisions concerning forests was adopted in 1886.
 The purpose of the Act was to promote the natural regeneration of forests, because at that time forest regeneration after clear felling was felt to be uncertain.
 Since then, the Forest Act and forest legislation have been developed in accordance with the needs of society.

-The present Forest Act (1093/1996) entered into force in 1997.
-The most recent amendment to the content of the Act entered into force in the beginning of 2015.
+The current Forest Act (1093/1996) entered into force as amended in 2014.
 The reformed Forest Act increased the forest owners’ freedom of choice and responsibility in the use and management of forests considerably.
 The aim was to improve the profitability of forestry, make a positive impact on forest biodiversity in extensive areas, and motivate forest owners to good forest management in line with their own objectives.
 More efficient forestry measures than before are now accepted, together with less intensive methods, to make it possible to reconcile the benefits derived from forests with the other, diverse objectives of forest ownership.

 An assessment of the impacts of the amendments to the Forest Act was completed in 2020, commissioned by the Natural Resources Institute Finland and Ministry of Agriculture and Forestry.
 According to the assessment, the objectives of the legislative amendment had been reached in many respects.
 For certain issues the impacts could not be observed or assessed after such a short period of time.
-Further analyses will be needed, in particular, on how successful the reformed Forest Act has been in terms of preserving biodiversity.
+The follow-up project assessed the success of safeguarding forest biodiversity.
+The climate impacts of the Forest Act were assessed in 2023.

 Related topics